NehzUx/AutoGraph-KDDCup2020/README.md

 # AutoGraph-Codabench
 This is the official repo for hosting AutoGraph benchmarks on [Codabench platform](https://www.codabench.org/).
 This benchmark inherits from AutoGraph challenge at KDD Cup 2020.

+Update (2021/08/23):

+- sample data under starting kit added
+- release all available datasets from AutoGraph benchmark (data_autograph.zip)

 Update (2021/08/10):

 - starting kit code added
 - winning solutions added

 To be included:
-LINK to codabench site, datasets, etc.
+LINK to codabench site, etc.

 # References: